Oumar-1/My-first-repo/README.md

-# Right here every thing you do in your project
+# write here every thing you do in your project
+## I will add a new fuature in a few days come